CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 * [Supervisely Wrapper](./supervisely-wrapper): contains the code required for exporting/importing preminelary annotation and ground truth from supervisely.

+* [Image Augmentation](image-augmentation): contains a the configurable augmentation wrapper implemented around imgaug.

-* [mrcnn](./mrcnn): containes a forked version of Matterport with addition of the models we used for training, and the postprocessing done for inference.
+* [mrcnn](./mrcnn): containes a forked version of Matterport MRCNN implemenation with our addition for the model's parameter we used for training, and the postprocessing pipeline after inference.
 The inference part is demonstrated in the [inference](./inference) directory.

+* [Feature Pyramid Netwoks](./fpn): contains a configurable wrappers, generators, and training around models we used to predict the distance transform and the blurred contour.
+Used used the [segmenation-models](https://github.com/qubvel/segmentation_models) library.